multiversx/mx-docs/docs/developers/transactions/tx-result-handlers.md

 }
 ```

-- `ReturnsNewTokenIdentifier`
+### `ReturnsNewTokenIdentifier`

-    - used in interactor and testing environments, returns newly issued token identifier as String.
+Returns: a newly issued token identifier, as String.
+It will search for it in logs.

+Useable in interactor environments.

 ```rust title=interact.rs
 async fn issue_token(action_id: usize) -> String {